honojs/website/getting-started/basic.md

 ## Return JSON

 Returning JSON is also easy.
 The following is an example of handling a GET Request to `/api/hello` and returning an `application/json` Response.
-Don't forget to write `return`.
-But that's all.

 ```ts
 app.get('/api/hello', (c) => {